 The Society Hotel — Situated within easy walking (or cycling!) distance of the Rose City’s top attractions, this chic hotel is perfect for those looking for a great place to stay.
 There are a number of rooms available and also a restaurant on site.
 Click here to see their availability

 Kimpton Riverplace Hotel — If the life of luxury is more your style for your Portland itinerary, then you can’t go wrong with this great hotel.
 Located on the banks of the Willamette River, there are a number of plush rooms available and countless other amenities to ensure your stay is a luxurious one.
 Click here to see their availability

 HI Portland – Northwest — For those travelling on a budget or solo, then this hostel is a great choice for you.
 They offer both dorm beds and private rooms and there are also some great self-catering facilities and common areas to make meeting other traveller’s a breeze!
 Click here to see their availability

-Private Rental — If you’re after a bit of privacy in Portland or would rather a more “local” feel, then a private rental is the choice for you!
+Private Rental — If you’re after a bit of privacy on your trip to Portland or would rather have a more “local” feel, then a private rental is the choice for you!
 There are a myriad of great properties in the Rose City, like this quaint, centrally located house.
 Click here to find the best private rentals in Portland!

 Not quite what you’re looking for?
 Click here to browse more hotels in Portland!

 Planning the perfect weekend in Portland itinerary really isn’t a hard task as there are so many amazing things to do in this Pacific Northwest city.

-Are you planning to spend 2 days in Portland?
+Are you planning to visit Portland?
 Have any questions about this itinerary?
 Let us know in the comments!